 Below is a file of the Apple Music screen from above with a collection of its objects and a wireframe.
-Click the "Open Activity in Figma" link to get a copy of the file.
+Click here to get a copy of the file.
 If this is your first time using Figma, you can create an account in minutes — for free.
 Click the "Sign up" button at the top of this page to get started.

 Once you have opened the activity, drag the interface elements to be on top of the shapes in the Frame to the right.

 At this point, hopefully, you have a better sense of how apps on phones can be constructed with the basic building blocks of lines, rectangles, circles, and triangles.
 Look at your favorite apps on your phone and consider the pieces that they are made up of.